Djibouti | جيبوتي

 Arabian Golden Sparrow

-Proposed splits not yet accepted by IOC
+Proposed new species or splits not yet accepted by IOC

 Arabian Grey Shrike